mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 Description
 -----------

-This ARM covers three broad areas of work: web server configuration, puppet master enhancements, and puppet agent enhancemnets.
+This ARM covers three broad areas of work: web server configuration, Puppet master enhancements, and Puppet agent enhancemnets.

 ### Web Server Configuration ###

 Configuration of the apache2 web server is relatively straighforward.
-After configuring apache normally the additional steps involve installing and enabling mod_auth_kerb and adding several settings in the puppetmaster virtual host configuration file.
+After configuring apache normally the additional steps involve installing and enabling mod_auth_kerb and adding several settings in the virtual host configuration file.
 This ARM will update example configuration files and related documentation.

 > **TODO**: list explicit doc pages and example configuration files to update.

-Once successfully configured and IFF a request is authenticated, mod_auth_kerb will place the Kerberos principle name in the REMOTE_USER environment variable where puppet can retrieve it.
+Once successfully configured and IFF a request is authenticated, mod_auth_kerb will place the Kerberos principle name in the REMOTE_USER environment variable where Puppet can retrieve it.

 > **TODO**: there is a known issue with non-local apache hosts that forward requests to the master.
 I have been unable to copy the REMOTE_USER value to an